swiftlang/swift-evolution/proposals/0382-expression-macros.md

 macro-head -> attributes[opt] declaration-modifiers[opt] 'macro'

 macro-signature -> parameter-clause macro-function-signature-result[opt]
-macro-signature -> ':' type

 macro-function-signature-result -> '->' type

 macro-definition -> '=' expression
 ```

-The signature of a macro is either function-like (`(_ argument: T) -> (T, String)`) or value-like (`: Int`), depending on the form of the `macro-signature`.
 The `@freestanding(expression)` attribute applies only to macros.
 It indicates that the macro is an expression macro.
 The "freestanding" terminology comes from the [macros vision document](https://github.com/apple/swift-evolution/pull/1927), and is used to describe macros that are expanded with the leading `#` syntax.

+Macro signatures are function-like, with a parameter clause (that may be empty) and an optional result type.

 Macros can only be declared at file scope.
 They can be overloaded in the same way as functions, so long as the argument labels, parameter types, or result type differ.